AmyCoding1/Reproduction_Reevaluating-Adversarial-Examples-in-Natural-Languages/README.md

-# Reevaluating Adversarial Examples in Natural Language
+# Reproduction_Reevaluating Adversarial Examples in Natural Language

-This repository contains code and datasets for the experiments in "Reevaluating Adversarial Examples in Natural Language."
+This repository contains code and datasets for the reproduction of the experiments in "Reevaluating Adversarial Examples in Natural Language."

 ## Files